codingchili/ethereum-gateway/README.md

 ![workspace screenshow](img/screenshot.png)

-Note: the web interface is not a part of this repository as its unlicensed.
+NOTE 1: the web interface is not a part of this repository as its unlicensed.

-NOTE: uses __block__ data enriched with mock whisper data as the whisper RPC calls isn't implemented in the Web3j client.
+NOTE 2: uses __block__ data enriched with mock whisper data as the whisper RPC calls isn't implemented in the Web3j client.

 ### Build & Run